Skip to main content

 Applying hormones via a patch, gel, or cream allows them to be absorbed directly through the skin into the bloodstream.
 This transdermal route elegantly bypasses the initial metabolism in the liver.
 The hormone enters the systemic circulation in a more direct fashion, much like the body’s own glands release hormones.

-This avoidance of the is a significant safety advantage, particularly for estrogen, as it is associated with a more favorable cardiovascular and thrombotic risk profile.
+This avoidance of the first-pass effect is a significant safety advantage, particularly for estrogen, as it is associated with a more favorable cardiovascular and thrombotic risk profile.
 The absorption can be influenced by factors like skin temperature, hydration, and location of application, making consistent application technique an important part of the protocol.

 The choice of a hormone delivery route fundamentally determines the hormone’s interaction with the liver, directly influencing its safety profile.